scality/gh-actions-exporter/docs/metrics-analysis-prometheus/collected-reported-metrics.md

 This is the last metric we collect, and it is one of the most important ones.
 It allows us to determine the cost of our CI runs.

-### The formula to calculate the cost over a period of time
+### Formula

-To calculate this metric, we use the following formula:
+Here is the formula to calculate the cost over a period of time:

 ```bash
 cost = duration (per second) / 60 * cost (per minute)